mrasu/echoed/src/create/template/example/README.md

 # What is this directory?

-This `example` directory serves as a reference implementation for running Tobikura tests.
+This `example` directory serves as a reference implementation for running Echoed's tests.
 For instance, `test/simple.test.ts` makes a request to http://localhost:8080/api/cart, and it asserts that the response returns with a status code of 200.

 Feel free to remove this `example` directory once you are ready to create your own tests.